maxlanceund/equal-system/papers/signal-exchange-and-system-stability-en.md

 ---

+## Theoretical Positioning Statement

+This paper does not claim to surpass Marx.
+It operates within Marx's framework.

+Marx answered: why capitalism must eventually perish.
+This paper attempts to answer: why capitalism has not yet perished, and under what conditions it will.

+The two questions are not opposed.
+They are two links in the same chain.
+The "signal-exchange" framework used here—continuity of exchange, signal distribution, peripheral nodes, adjustment signals—is a restatement, in more modern language, of a mechanism Marx had already identified: capital survives by sustaining the continuity of exchange, and when it itself breaks that continuity, Marx returns to the foreground.

+This paper is not a refutation of Marx.
+It is a brick laid beneath his edifice.

+---

 ## Literature Positioning: Why a Signal-Exchange Framework?

 Marx (1867) advanced a classic thesis in *Capital*: the internal unfairness of private property would eventually lead to structural collapse of the system, to be replaced by a higher form of social organization.
 This thesis has been tested in multiple institutional experiments throughout the 20th century — but the results do not uniformly support Marx's prediction.
 Some private property systems (e.g., the Nordic welfare states) have maintained long-term stability while preserving the core structure of private property, by releasing adjustment signals (high taxes, high welfare) — they did not move toward collapse as Marx predicted.